terrestris/react-geo-ws/gitbook/first-steps/basispakete.md

 <pre><xmp>npm WARN @terrestris/react-geo@{{ book.reactGeoVersion }} requires a peer of antd@~3.0 but none is installed.
 You must install peer dependencies yourself.
 npm WARN @terrestris/react-geo@{{ book.reactGeoVersion }} requires a peer of ol@~5.0 but none is installed.
+You must install peer dependencies yourself. npm WARN @terrestris/react-geo@{{ book.reactGeoVersion } requires a peer of ol@^6.9 but none is installed.
 You must install peer dependencies yourself.
 </xmp></pre>

 `npm` has three different types of dependencies: